-Tune in to the news today, and the majority will be about corruption - South Africa and Brazil, the Panama Papers, FIFA, even France and the Trump administration.
+Tune in to the news today, and the majority will be about corruption - Brazil, Ukraine, South Africa, Paradise Papers, FIFA, and the Trump administration.
 The good news is that increasingly, such stories are also about anticorruption, the fight of societies around the world against their own predators and the efforts to arrive at a government seeking social, and not personal welfare.

 This course defines corruption from a policy perspective, explains how to diagnose it as either norm or exception (context diagnosis), how to measure it across countries and time so to assess effectiveness of policy interventions and deconstruct its mechanism for different for different policy areas (market competition, health and education).
-It present evidence why current anti-corruption measures frequently fail, and introduces an evidence-based approach to develop anticorruption strategies fitting local contexts.
-The course draws on state of the art methods and instruments generated by the two top corruption research projects ANTICORRP and DIGIWHIST funded by the European Union and two prestigious commissions to Hertie School to evaluate and improve on current anticorruption work by EU from the European Dutch Presidency 2016 and the Swedish government in 2017.
+It presents evidence why current anti-corruption measures frequently fail, and introduces an evidence-based approach to develop anticorruption strategies fitting local contexts.
+The course draws on state of the art methods and instruments generated by the two top corruption research projects ANTICORRP and DIGIWHIST funded by the European Union.
 The databases EuroPAM (joint with the World Bank, public accountability updated mechanism in 35 countries), TED (EC, EU-28 procurement), and the Index of Public Integrity (110 countries, corruption, structure and policy determinants) are also open to students to do research for class or future dissertations.

 This course is for 2nd year MIA and MPP students only.